 In 2018, the parish received a call from a lawyer in Milwaukee stating that the name Summerfest had been copywrited and it could no longer be used.
 The name was changed just slightly to Summer Fest (two words).

 Despite the name changes over the year, one thing remains unchanged.
 The people of Portland St. Patrick work hard to create an event that appeals to the whole family.
 The midway is laid out so that parents can sit inside the tent, enjoying an adult beverage, and can keep an eye on the children who are playing games and climbing on the inflatables.
 The sports tournaments provide competitive games at a cost below most venues.
-The food at the Food Tent is homemade and reasonably priced so that families can eat several meals there and not kill their monthly budget.
+The food trucks provide a delicous variety of food.
 The beer tent provides a great place for adults to go on Friday and Saturday nights for some great music, some great food and drinks, and some great company.

 We invite you to come to Summer Fest this year.
 See for yourself why we're so proud of our event!